Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Conclusions

 \section{Conclusions}

 In this work, we develop a customer choice model for customers facing an opaque product by integrating the opaque product into the traditional MNL choice model.
-For risk-averse customers, the introduced Opaque-MNL model provides closed-form choice probabilities, and we examine the associated price and assortment optimization problems.
-Remarkably, for the pricing problem, we show that uniform pricing is optimal, implying that adding an opaque product does not enhance revenue when prices are optimized and not fixed exogenous.
-It would be interesting to verify whether this phenomenon holds in other contexts, such as for risk-neutral customers, a setting with costs, or entirely different valuation paradigms.
-For the assortment problem, we prove that the revenue-maximizing assortment is nested-by-valuation when traditional products share the same price.
+For \cor{$k$-risk-averse customers}, the introduced Opaque-MNL model provides closed-form choice probabilities, and we examine the associated price and assortment optimization problems.
+Remarkably, for the pricing problem, we show that uniform pricing is optimal, implying that adding an opaque product does not enhance revenue when prices are optimized rather than fixed exogenously.
+It would be interesting to theoretically verify whether this phenomenon extends to other contexts, such as risk-neutral customers, a setting with costs, or entirely different valuation paradigms. \cor{ For the joint assortment and opaque support problem, we prove that the optimal assortment is nested-by-revenue.} For the assortment problem with support equal to the offered assortment, we show that the revenue-maximizing assortment is nested by valuation when traditional products share the same price.
 However, for general prices, the gap between theory and experiments suggests that there is potential for improving the theoretical guarantees of the proposed NRV heuristic.
-It would also be useful to provide new heuristics with stronger performance guarantees or even characterize the optimal assortment policy for risk-averse customers.
+It would also be useful to provide new heuristics with stronger performance guarantees or even characterize the optimal assortment policy for $k$-risk-averse customers.

 \FloatBarrier

 \begin{APPENDICES}